-Grief Therapy can be very useful and effective to help individuals cope with the emotions and stressors connected to a loss.
+Grief Therapy in Philadelphia PA, Ocean City NJ, Mechanicsville VA, Providence RI and Santa Fe NM can be very useful and effective to help individuals cope with the emotions and stressors connected to a loss.
 Everyone responds to loss differently, and depending on the individual and the severity of the loss, one’s thoughts, feelings, and behaviors around their loss can be difficult to manage alone.
 When coping with the loss of a loved one, time, and the love and support of friends and family around you are key, however when that’s not enough, having an unbiased professional can help you process the loss, help you understand why you are reacting this way, and how to better manage your symptoms moving forward.
 There is a common misconception out there about grief therapy, however.
 Many clients who seek out grief therapy share that they feel a reluctance because they’re trying to feel “less sad” and believe that the coming to therapy to talk about their pain and loss will only make their grief and pain worse.
 Here at the Center for Growth, our approach to grief therapy is designed to help feel safety and support in exploring your loss and sadness with the intention learning better ways to manage your symptoms and to live your life.

-What To Expect In Grief Therapy: Philadelphia, Ocean City, Mechanicsville, Santa Fe
+What To Expect In Grief Therapy at The Center for Growth located in Philadelphia, Ocean City, Mechanicsville, Providence, Santa Fe

 Expect to tell your story.
 If and when you are ready, your therapist will want to learn about you, and the loved one you’ve lost.
 Your therapist will want to know what was special about your relationship with this person, what it was like to face loss, and what it has been like for you ever since losing your loved one.
 Your story not only helps your therapist understand what’s behind your grief more, but also give him/her insight into what your life was like before and after such a loss.
 Expect to tell you therapist what you want out of therapy.
 If you’re unsure as to what you want, that’s okay, be honest about your uncertainty, your therapist is there to help you discover it together.
 Your therapist will not be able to cure your grief forever.
 But he/she can help you find ways to hurt less, and when you do hurt, have better strategies to utilize.
 Expect support.
 Your therapist is there to educate you on what’s typically to be expected during this time.
 He/she will be there to normalize some of your experiences and emotions, as well as address any concerning behavior.
 There is no set expectation or number in terms of the frequency and duration you attend therapy for grief and loss.
 Again, everybody reacts to loss and grieves differently, the length and frequency will depend on your needs, your comfort, your decision.
 As needed your therapist may speak up and go over some recommended options for you, but regardless, you dictate your own therapy.